awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 1. Enter your registered domain name, such as `example.com`, into the text box\.

    It isn’t necessary to include `www` when entering your domain name\.
-You can add the `www` using an address \(A\) record as part of the [Step 2: Add records to the DNS zone](#lightail-add-records-to-the-dns-zone) section later in this guide\.
+You can add the `www` using an address \(A\) record as part of the [Step 3: Add records to the DNS zone](#lightail-add-records-to-the-dns-zone) section later in this guide\.
 **Note**
 Lightsail DNS zones are created in the Virginia \(`us-east-1`\) AWS Region\.
 You will get a resource name conflict error \("some names are already in use"\) if you named a resource in that region the same as the Lightsail DNS zone \(e\.g\., `example.com`\) you want to create\.
-To resolve the error, [create a snapshot of the resource](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.
+To resolve the error, [create a snapshot of the resource](understanding-instance-snapshots-in-amazon-lightsail.md)\.
 [Create a new resource from the snapshot](lightsail-how-to-create-instance-from-snapshot.md) and give it a new, unique name\.
 Then, delete the original resource that is named the same as the domain for which you want to create a Lightsail DNS zone\.

 1. Choose one of the following options to add tags to your DNS zone:
    + **Add key\-only tags** or **Edit key\-only tags** \(if tags have already been added\)\.
 Enter your new tag into the tag key text box, and press **Enter**\.
 Choose **Save** when you’re done entering your tags to add them, or choose **Cancel** to not add them\.
-![\[Key-only tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-key-only-tags.png)
+![\[Key-only tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-key-only-tags.png)
    + **Create a key\-value tag**, then enter a key into the **Key** text box, and a value into the **Value** text box\.
 Choose **Save** when you’re done entering your tags, or choose **Cancel** to not add them\.

      Key\-value tags can only be added one at a time before saving\.
 To add more than one key\-value tag, repeat the previous steps\.
-![\[Key-value tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-key-value-tag.png)
+![\[Key-value tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-key-value-tag.png)
 **Note**
 For more information about key\-only and key\-value tags, see [Tags in Amazon Lightsail](amazon-lightsail-tags.md)\.

 1. Choose **Create DNS zone**\.

-   On the DNS zone management page, add DNS records or delete the DNS zone\.
+   You are redirected to the DNS zone management page, where you can add DNS records or delete the DNS zone\.
 Note the Lightsail name servers that are listed on this page; you need these later in this guide\.
-![\[The DNS zone management page in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-dns-zone-management-page.png)
+![\[The DNS zone management page in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-dns-zone-management-page.png)

 ## Step 3: Add records to the DNS zone<a name="lightail-add-records-to-the-dns-zone"></a>

-Add records to your domain’s DNS zone to specify how you want internet traffic routed\.
-For example, you could route traffic for the apex of your domain, such as `example.com`, to one instance, while routing traffic for a subdomain, such as `blog.example.com`, to another instance\.
+Complete the following steps to add records to your domain’s DNS zone\.
+DNS records specify how internet traffic is routed for the domain\.
+For example, you could route traffic for the apex of your domain, such as `example.com`, to one instance, and route traffic for a subdomain, such as `blog.example.com`, to a different instance\.

-**To add records to the DNS zone**

 1. On the DNS zone management page, choose **Add record**\.

+   Your DNS zones are listed in the **Networking tab** of the [Lightsail console](https://lightsail.aws.amazon.com/)\.

 1. Choose one of the following record types:
 **Address \(A\) record**